 Seniority is defined as the length of service with the College within the bargaining unit and all employees shall have their seniority accumulated on an hourly basis and is subject to Article 10.2 below.

-For the purpose of determining years of service, one thousand eighty (1080) hours of instructional time or one thousand three hundred seventy-four (1374) hours of instructional assistant time will constitute one (1) year of service.
+For the purpose of determining years of service 1560 hours will constitute one year of service.